-How to Get a Loan Without a Cosigner
+How to Get a Personal Loan With No Co-signer

-How can you convince lenders that you’re good for the money and get approved?
-Figure out what lenders want and shop with the right lenders to increase the odds that you will get approved for a personal loan without a co-signer.
+To convince lenders that you’re good for the money, figure out what lenders want and shop with the right lenders to increase the odds that you will get approved for a personal loan without a co-signer.

 If (at First) You Don’t Get Approved

 If lenders tell you that you can’t get approved on your own, don’t just take their word for it.
 There are several solutions available (some of them are faster than others) if you need to get a personal loan with no co-signer.

-Build credit: if you can’t get a loan without a cosigner because you have bad credit, work on improving your credit.
-Whether you’ve simply never had the opportunity to establish credit or you’ve missed payments in the past, you can always rebuild—it just takes time.
-See how to improve your credit.
-For students and people under 21 years old, that’s a challenge.
-Try to get a small credit line or a cash secured loan from a credit union.
+Build credit: If you can’t get a loan with no co-signer because you have bad credit, work on improving your credit.
+Whether you’ve never had the opportunity to establish credit or you’ve missed payments in the past, you can always rebuild—it just takes time.
+Of course, for students and people under 21 years old, that’s a challenge.
+These individuals can try to get a small credit line or a cash-secured loan from a credit union to build their credit.

-Fix errors: sometimes errors in your credit reports hold you back.
-Removing those errors can lead to a quick improvement in credit scores.
-See how to fix mistakes.
+Fix errors: Sometimes, errors in your credit reports hold you back.
+Removing those errors by contacting the credit bureau that generated the erroneous report can help improve your credit scores.

-Pledge collateral: you can also borrow against an asset that you own, using it as collateral.
+You can also borrow against an asset that you own, using it as collateral.
 Unfortunately, this is a risky strategy—you might lose the asset if you’re unable to repay the loan (the bank can take your property and sell it to get their money back).
-If you borrow against your vehicle, the bank can repossess it, and lenders can foreclose on your home if you don’t keep current on a home equity loan.
+If you borrow against your vehicle, for example, the bank can repossess it.
+Likewise, lenders can foreclose on your home if you don’t keep current on a home equity loan.

-If you’re trying to get a student loan, you’ve got even more options for borrowing without a cosigner.
+If you’re trying to get a student loan, you’ve got even more options for borrowing with no co-signer.

 Perkins loans are also a good deal for borrowers.
-Rather than the government, the school lends you money, and your credit scores don’t matter, but your ability to get a Perkins loan may be limited—not all schools provide them, and they’re available based on financial need.
+Rather than the government, the school lends you money, and your credit scores don’t matter.
+That said, your ability to get a Perkins loan may be limited—not all schools provide them, and they’re available based on financial need.

-Private student loans: it’s best to start borrowing with federal student loans.
+For private student loans, it’s best to start borrowing with federal student loans.
 If you need more than the maximums allowed, you also can borrow from private lenders.
-However, private lenders are much more likely to require a cosigner (unless you have sufficient credit and income).
-That’s not always the case—and you might have income and credit as a graduate student—so it’s worth considering if you're determined to get a personal loan with no co-signer.
+Private lenders are much more likely to require a co-signer (unless you have sufficient credit and income).
+But that’s not always the case—and you might have income and credit as a graduate student—so it’s worth considering if you're determined to get a personal loan with no co-signer.